-A 110-seater counter service café serves a grab and go hot and cold food offer, including drinks, soup, pasties, sandwiches, salads and other sweet and savoury items, using regionally-sourced produce.
-You can choose to sit inside or outside, enjoying lovely views to the west, or take something away for your onward journey.
+Our large cafe serves a grab-and-go hot and cold food offer, including drinks, soup, pasties, sandwiches, salads and other sweet and savoury items, using locally-sourced produce, perfect for a picnic.

-Assistance dogs welcome throughout.
-Dogs on leads allowed around the outside of the visitor centre.
-Only assistance dogs are permitted in the monument field and on the shuttle buses.
-The National Trust has recently created dog free zones in all fields that are grazed by sheep in the Stonehenge landscape where there is permissive access.
-Please note: Assistance dogs only at Stone Circle
+Dogs on leads are allowed around the outside of the visitor centre only - they are not permitted at the Stone Circle or in the exhibition, cafe, shop or on the visitor bus.
+The National Trust has recently created dog-free zones in all fields that are grazed by sheep in the Stonehenge landscape where there is permissive access.

 Education group visits must be pre-booked, call 0370 333 0606 for further details.

 We are currently not able to provide any audio tours at site.
 Our audio guide in English is available to download here.

 English Heritage welcomes amateur photographers to our sites and we hope you will share your pictures of your visit with us on social media.